Fauquier County Faith Notes

 Ongoing…

-Prayer meeting: 7 p.m., every Wednesday, beginning Dec.
+Prayer meeting: 7 p.m., the first Wednesday of the month, beginning Dec.
 4. Mount Zion Missionary Baptist Church, 33 S. Third St., Warrenton.
 Contact: Keith McCullough, pastor, 540-347-3735 or visit www.mountzionva.org.
 Join the church for witnessing, testimonials and praising and worshipping the Lord.

 Food pantry: The Beulah Baptist Church Food Pantry, at Beulah Baptist Church, 3124 Beulah Road, Markham, is open the second and fourth Sundays of the month from 1:30 to 3 p.m.
 For more information, contact the church at 540-364-2626 or Cecelia Williams at 540-364-2428.